sebastian-sz/efficientnet-v2-keras/README.md

 You can fine tune these models, just like other Keras models.

-For end-to-end fine tuning and conversion examples check out the [Colab Notebook](https://colab.research.google.com/drive/1CPTho02wBl48oOMqR2Wkj0xd90F3I9Uj?usp=sharing).
+For end-to-end fine-tuning and conversion examples check out the [Colab Notebook](https://colab.research.google.com/drive/1CPTho02wBl48oOMqR2Wkj0xd90F3I9Uj?usp=sharing).

 # Installation